mearlboro/seek-legacy/README.md

 3. Once you have downloaded all of the required data, you can comment any installation or download commands in activate.sh, keeping only the exported paths.

+4. Navigate to `$NLTK_DATA/nltk_trainer` and run the following command:
+`python train_chunker.py treebank_chunk --classifier=NaiveBayes
+5. Copy `seek5.ser.gz` to `$STANFORD_MODELS`
-4. Almost there!
+6. Almost there!
 Navigate to core and run python init.py.
 That will exported all the necessary objects for your application.

 ### Basic capabilities
 ---------------